During the scan, Kayran managed to find a BEAST Attack (CVE-2011-3389) vulnerability.

 BEAST stands for : Browser Exploit Against SSL/TLS.

-The Browser Exploit Against SSL/TLS (BEAST) attack affects the TLS 1.0 \1.1 protocols.
+The Browser Exploit Against SSL/TLS attack affects the TLS 1.0 \1.1 protocols.

-This allows an attacker to decrypt the contents of an SSL-encrypted or TLS-encrypted session between a web browser and a website.
+This allows an attacker to decrypt the contents of an SSL-encrypted or TLS-encrypted sessions between a web browser and the website.

-In order to mitigate this vulnerability please Enable TLS 1.2 or TLS 1.3 on servers that support these protocols and enable TLS 1.2 or TLS 1.3 in web browsers that support these protocols.
+In order to mitigate this vulnerability please Enable TLS 1.2 or TLS 1.3 on servers that support these protocols.
+Also, enable TLS 1.2 or TLS 1.3 in web browsers that support these protocols.